+B. Suspension

-- B. Suspension The Principal may impose a suspension of up to ten days duration, but shall notify the student's parent(s) / guardian(s) of the suspension by telephone or by regular mail and shall include the parental rights to appeal by enclosing this policy with the suspension notice. - Sending a student home: Unless the student is an immediate threat to the safety of the school, s/he should remain in school until class is dismissed for the day.
+The Principal may impose a suspension of up to ten days duration, but shall notify the student's parent(s) / guardian(s) of the suspension by telephone or by regular mail.

+1. Sending a student home: Unless the student is an immediate threat to the safety of the school, s/he should remain in school until class is dismissed for the day.
 If the situation indicates that the student should be removed from the premises, the principal shall attempt to reach the student's parents to request they pick up their child.
 If they are unable to do so, the student should remain in the office or in In-School-Suspension until school is dismissed.

-The Principal may forego the previous provision in the event of mass violation of school rules or where it is not possible to keep the students on school grounds and restore order or protect people on school property.
+The Principal may forgo the previous provision in the event of mass violation of school rules or where it is not possible to keep the students on school grounds and restore order or protect people on school property.
 In such an emergency situation, the Principal shall contact the Superintendent.

-- Responsibility for schoolwork: No credit will given for work missed as a result of suspension out of school. - 3.
-Student's Records: A record of the student's suspension or expulsion is to be made part of his/her permanent record until s/he leaves the school.
-Days of absence shall be noted in the student's permanent attendance record. - C. Appeal Suspension of one school day or less will not be subject to appeal.
+- 2. Responsibility for schoolwork: No credit will be given for work missed as a result of suspension out-of-school. - 3.
+Student's Records: A record of the student's offense will be kept but may not be made part of the permanent record.
+Days of absence shall be noted in the student's permanent attendance record.

+C. Appeal

+Suspension of one school day or less will not be subject to appeal.
 Suspension of more than one school day but not more than ten school days may be appealed in writing to the Principal within two school days of the parent's receipt of the written suspension notice.
 The written appeal must contain the reasons that the suspension is being appealed.